featurevisor/featurevisor/docs/use-cases/microfrontends.md

 ## Consuming datafiles in your microfrontend

-Once you have [built](/docs/building-datafiles) and [deployed](/docs/deployment) your datafiles, you can consume them using Featurevisor SDKs in your micfrontends:
+Once you have [built](/docs/building-datafiles) and [deployed](/docs/deployment) your datafiles, you can consume them using Featurevisor SDKs in your microfrontends:

 ```js
 // in `products` microfrontend